geojsonkit.org

 Troubleshooting

-The map in Google Earth is blank or features are in the wrong place.
+Google Earth shows nothing, or features land in the wrong place.

-This is almost always a coordinate order issue.
-Ensure your GeoJSON follows the [longitude, latitude] standard.
-Also, check that your coordinates are in WGS84 (decimal degrees), as KML doesn't support other projections like UTM or State Plane.
+This is almost always coordinate order or projection.
+Confirm your GeoJSON is [longitude, latitude] in WGS84 decimal degrees; KML doesn't understand UTM or State Plane.

 Does this support 3D coordinates (altitude)?

 Yes.
-If your GeoJSON coordinates have a third value (e.g., [lng, lat, alt]), it will be included in the KML <coordinates> string.
-Note that Google Earth usually defaults to "clamped to ground" unless you manually change the altitude mode.
+If a coordinate has a finite third value ([lng, lat, alt]), it's preserved in the KML <coordinates> string.
+Note that Google Earth defaults to "clamped to ground" unless you set the altitude mode yourself.

-Standard GeoJSON doesn't officially support styling (though simplestyle-spec is common).
-This tool focuses on data and geometry; it doesn't currently generate KML <Style> blocks, so features will use the default Google Earth pin and line styles.
+No. This tool focuses on geometry and data — it doesn't emit KML <Style> blocks, so placemarks use Google Earth's default pin and line styling.

-No. The conversion logic runs entirely in your browser's JavaScript engine.
-The data you paste stays in your local memory and is destroyed when you close the tab.
-You can even use this tool offline if the page is already loaded.
+Never.
+The conversion runs entirely in your browser's JavaScript engine; the data you paste stays in local memory and is gone when you close the tab.
+The page works offline once loaded.